 Dental bonding is a cosmetic dental option for both men, women, adults, and children alike.
 In children, when the permanent tooth grows in and the primary tooth falls out, the bonded resin will fall out with the primary tooth.
 However, dental bonding is not as strong as other restorative procedures, including crowns, veneers, or implants.
 Our dentists typically reserve dental bonding for patients with minor cosmetic issues.
 Also, the tooth must be sufficiently sturdy in order to support dental bonding for the long-term.

-In order to be considered for dental bonding, patients should schedule a consultation with one of our top Alexandria, VA cosmetic dentists, Dr. Kitchen or Dr. Ahmed.
+In order to be considered for dental bonding, patients should schedule a consultation with our top Alexandria, VA cosmetic dentist, Dr. Ahmed.

 Dental Bonding vs Amalgam Fillers